hashkat/hashkat/docs/tutorial04.md

 ![Visualization](/img/tutorial04_classic_barabasi/visualization.png =1x  "Visualization")

 As we can see, we have the much more highly connected entities at the centre of the visualization, and the entities lower in degree on the sides.
-As expected, by implemented the Classic Barabsi configuration, every entity, by following one other user, has at least one connection.
+As expected, by implementing the Classic Barabsi configuration, every entity, by following one other user, has at least one connection.

 ## Example - Non-Classic Barabasi